machinellama/react-voice/README.md

 	 - **isFuzzyMatch**: see [documentation](https://www.npmjs.com/package/react-speech-recognition)

 Get creative!
 You can add mappings for different languages, for macro commands on your computer, for automated scripts, integrations with IoT, chat bots, and things I can't even imagine right now

+## Libraries used

+- [React Speech Recognition](https://www.npmjs.com/package/react-speech-recognition): A hook-based React wrapper around Web Speech API
+- [clipboardy](https://www.npmjs.com/package/clipboardy): Used to copy text to your computer's clipboard
+- [robotjs](https://www.npmjs.com/package/robotjs): Used to programatically click a combination of keys; used here to paste previously copied text